OOPS-ORG-PHP/mod_ncurses/README.md

 This repository was started to support the use of ___PECL ncurses___, which ~~has been deprecated~~, in ___PHP 7 and later versions___.
 Therefore, the development direction of this extension is ___only to provide support for the upper version of PHP___.

+## Version release

+There is no version release.
+Take a look at the commit log and download the latest revision of master.